WVUHPC/Introduction-HPC/_episodes/111-python.md

     (11, -1, 30, 0.8333333333333334)

-## Practical Example No. 1: Fibonacci Sequences and Golden Ratio
+## Example 5: Fibonacci Sequences and Golden Ratio

 At this point, you have seen enough material to start doing some initial scientific computing.
 Let's start applying all that you have learned up to now.